deephealthproject/winter-school/lab/02_uc15_based_examples/run_training.md

 ## 3. Training results
 At the end of the training process the script will run the test with the best models by validation loss and accuracy.
-Those results will be displayed and also saved in an experiment folder that will be created in folder called *experiments* (by default).
-In that folder you will find the results of the test and also the training results for every epoch, the experiment configuration with all the flags used, the plots of the training metrics and the ONNX checkpoint files.
+Those results will be displayed and also saved in an experiment folder that will be created in a folder called *experiments* (by default).
+In that folder you will find the results of the test and also: the training results for every epoch (CSV file), the experiment configuration (json file), the plots of the training metrics and the ONNX checkpoint files.